 Harry served as president and was one of the founders of the B'nai Shalom in about 1967 or earlier; an organization that provides fellowship and genealogical research assistance to Jewish converts to the LDS faith.
 (A memorial comment: "He is what made B'nai Shalom, B'nai Shalom.
 I'm thankful for his kindness and how he treated everyone with such love and respect.
 Grateful I got to know him.")

 In 1976, Harry was called as the chairman of a special committee that wrote training manuals, used by those teaching people of Jewish ancestry.
 See history.
 He served in numerous church callings throughout his life.

-It is recalled that B'nai Shalom stared as an idea with a few people around Harry's kitchen table.
+It is recalled that B'nai Shalom started, about 1967, as an idea with a few people around Harry's kitchen table.

 Harry got a most interesting mention in a 1973 BYU Devotional given by another Harry.
 The mention is as follows:

 Harry Glick, a Mormon Jew, tells how his grandfather, Rabbi Louis Hersch, had one ambition more than anything else, and that was to go to Jerusalem and weep bitterly over the small, battered remains of an inaccurate replica of a wall—a part of the once glorious temple of Jerusalem.